Habib Mousa

 Habib Mousa (ܚܒܝܒ ܡܘܣܐ; born 9 October 1952) is a Syrian musician.
 From an early childhood, he was interested in music until his formal career began in 1968 with the release of "Shamo Mar".

 Mousa remains one of the most popular Western Assyrian musicians to date, and is referred to as the "King of the Suryoyto Song" for his influence in secular Assyrian folk-pop music.
 He is considered the second person to compose and sing songs in Classical Syriac (Kthbonoyo/Lishana Atiqa).
 His music is additionally played on Swedish Radio and has appeared on television and at parties.
-Alongside other musicians as Joseph Malki, he has worked to bring Assyrians together in organizations through the use of music.
+Alongside other musicians as Joseph Malke, he has worked to bring Assyrians together in organizations through the use of music.

 Early life

 Mousa was born on 9 October 1952, in Al-Malikiyah, and raised in Qamishli.
 His family's origins are from Azakh (modern day İdil, Turkey).
 From his early childhood, he was enrolled in a Syriac school where he first took his inspiration for music from Syriac sacral music.
 At the age of ten, he was appointed as the head of his church's choir, and he would also become a deacon.
 Although his first language was Arabic, he eventually picked up and became fluent in Syriac.